cc-archive/vocabulary-legacy/src/patterns/Hello/Hello.md

 ```

-There is also an inverted version that inverts the logo as well as text colour.
+There is also an inverted version that inverts the logo as well as text color.
 This is intended for placement on dark or non-white backgrounds.

 ```jsx { "props": { "className": "dark-background" } }